 - Electronic Humidification Devices

-An electronic humidifier like the Cigar Oasis electronic humidifier can also season the interior of a humidor within several hours without the need of going through the traditional steps above.
+An electronic humidifier like a Cigar Oasis can also help season the interior of a humidor.

 3. Prepare Your Humidification Device